 There could be as few as 4,000 left in the wild – the exact number is unknown as they are extremely elusive and live in remote areas.
 Snow leopards are in danger, facing increasing threats.

-The mountain sheep and goats that they prey on are declining in some parts of the snow leopard range too, because of illegal hunting and competition for grazing land from livestock.
+The wild mountain sheep and goats that they prey on are declining in some parts of the snow leopard range too, because of competition for grazing land from livestock and illegal hunting.
 With livestock outnumbering wild prey species by 10 to 1 in some areas, it’s hardly surprising that snow leopards sometimes kill livestock instead.

-But that’s no consolation to local people, who rely on their livestock for food and income – a snow leopard attack is a real threat to their livelihoods.
+But that’s no consolation to local people, who rely on their livestock for food and income – a snow leopard attack can have a significant impact on their livelihoods.
 As a result, snow leopards are sometimes killed in retaliation.

-We’re working with communities in the high mountains of the Kangchenjunga Conservation Area in Nepal to help manage and reduce conflict between snow leopards and people.
-For example, we've supported community-based livestock insurance schemes that provide financial relief to farmers who lose livestock to snow leopards.
-These communities also monitor snow leopards and blue sheep, with initial training and support.
+We’re working with communities in the high mountains to help manage and reduce conflict between snow leopards and people.
+For example, in Nepal, we're supporting community-based livestock insurance schemes that provide financial relief to herders who lose livestock to snow leopards.

-In Kangchenjunga Conservation Area, there has been no record of retaliatory killing of snow leopards for many years, and snow leopard populations are stable.
-And local people are increasingly becoming allies in snow leopard conservation.
+In Kangchenjunga Conservation Area of Nepal, in the area we had been supporting for many years, there has been no record of retaliatory killing of snow leopards in recent years, snow leopard populations are stable and these local communities have increasingly become allies in snow leopard conservation.